vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0016/README.md

 ### When do I need to act?

 VMware has scored this issue as CVSS 3.8, or “Low.”
 It only affects organizations who use DirectPath I/O functionality to present physical hardware directly to a virtual machine.
 Your organization should assess if it is affected, the impact to performance and system capacity if the mitigations are applied, and then make a decision based on your organization’s tolerance for risk.
-See “Do I need to patch ESXi?” below for a decision tree flowchart.
+See “Do I have to patch ESXi hosts?” below for a summary of that decision process.

 ### What should I do to protect myself?

 If your environment uses DirectPath I/O the issues can be mitigated by disabling or limiting the use of Hyper-Threading, based on your organization’s risk tolerance and available compute capacity.
 On VMware vSphere this entails the use of the Side-Channel Aware CPU Schedulers, SCAv1 or SCAv2 (see below).

 Use of the Side-Channel Aware Schedulers is made more complex because these CPU schedulers detect native CPU vulnerability remediations in CPU hardware and disable their own mitigations to maximize performance.
 To mitigate these new vulnerabilities customers will need to use the new ESXi advanced parameter VMkernel.Boot.forceHyperthreadingMitigation in order to force SCAv2 to remain active.